projectsbyif/data-permissions-catalogue/content/patterns/verifiable-proof.md

   - url: /images/verifiable-proof-2.svg

 advantages:
+ - Prevents impersonation attacks
- - Doesn’t rely on external infrastructure that could be malicious
+ - Doesn’t rely on public key infrastructure
+ - Reassures the user that their calls or messages with the recipient are private

 limitations:
  - Some people won’t understand what is being checked
+ - Both devices have to be physically present to perform the verification of the identity.
- - The underlying maths can later be found to be insecure
+ - The underlying mathematical process can later be found to be insecure

 examples:
  - title: WhatsApp verify security code